 So these have been a few interesting weeks for me.
-I always kind of wondered with a smile, which of my children would be darker.
-I didn’t smile, however, when the nurse in the hospital shortly after my little girl’s birth looked at me sharply and said, “No, REALLY, who is the father?”
-When I indicated my husband, she said it simply wasn’t possible as my daughter had an birthmark “only” from children of African American descent.
+I always wondered with a smile, which of my children would be darker.
+I didn’t smile; however, when the nurse in the hospital shortly after my little girl’s birth looked at me sharply and said, “No, REALLY, who is the father?”
+When I indicated my husband, she said it simply wasn’t possible as my daughter had a birthmark “only” from children of African American descent.

-The racism I encounter is slight, and generally unobtrusive, but the undertones of white supremacy are intensifying around me.
-Sometimes people don’t believe that my kids are of mixed races (and it’s a fascinating mix we are), and one even went so far as to tell me that if I believed people should be able to tell their experiences around race, even the painful ones, my entire family must be both violent and Marxist.
+The racism I encounter is slight and generally unobtrusive, but white supremacy’s undertones are intensifying around me.
+Sometimes people don’t believe that my kids are mixed races (and it’s a fascinating mix we are).
+One even went so far as to tell me that if I believed people should be able to tell their experiences around race, even the painful ones, my entire family must be both violent and Marxist.

-I don’t pretend to have the answers, but I do know that I will continue telling the story of our combined family heritage to anyone who will listen and I will teach my children to not whitewash (gloss over/cover up) history.
+I don’t pretend to have the answers, but I know that I will continue telling the story of our combined family heritage to anyone who will listen.
+I will teach my children not to whitewash (gloss over/cover-up) history.
 I know that poverty is an outcome of slavery, and I have worked with populations trapped in economic cycles very similar to slavery, yes, in the modern United States.

 Photo by Clay Banks via Unsplash